astridlyre/full-stack-open/part5/bloglist-ui/README.md

 #### 7.11 - 7-12

 Refactored so it is possible to like and delete blog entries.
 Stored signed in user in Redux store.

+#### 7.19 - 7.20

+I already had added styles using Tailwind CSS earlier in the course, so this is done.